jeffmrich/amazon-rekognition-video-analyzer/README.md

 1. Sign up for an AWS account if you haven't already and create an Administrator User.
 The steps are published [here](http://docs.aws.amazon.com/lambda/latest/dg/setting-up.html).

-2. Ensure that you have Python 3.0+ (for virtual environment support), Pip, groff, and awscli on your machine.
-Instructions for those vary based on your operating system and OS version.
+2. Ensure that you have Python 3.0+ (for virtual environment support), pip, groff, and awscli on your machine.
+Instructions for installing these vary based on your operating system and OS version.

 3. Create a Python [virtual environment](https://virtualenv.pypa.io/en/stable/) for the project with Virtualenv.
 This helps keep project’s python dependencies neatly isolated from your Operating System’s default python installation.